Definition of MariaDB List Databases

 - The system is configured with the root password.

 Now, to show all available databases on the basis of users having few kinds of rights granted to.
-After logging in to the MariaDB server as root user on the system you can follow and execute the commands to display databases by the means of a web-based interface – phpMyadmin and command line.
+After logging in to the MariaDB server as a root user on the system, you can follow and execute the commands to display databases through a web-based interface – phpMyadmin and command line.

-Let us show the list of MariaDB databases available in the server through the command:
+Let us show the list of MariaDB databases available on the server through the command:

 SHOW DATABASES;